 The Sunset Strip needs no introduction.
-It is, after all, one of the most infamous stretches of pavement in the entire world.
-Stretching roughly from Crescent Heights to Doheny, this mile and a half conglomeration of bars and restaurants and hotels and music venues defines this city more than anything else.
+It is, after all, one of the most famous stretches of pavement in the entire world.
+Spanning roughly from Crescent Heights to Doheny, this mile-and-a-half conglomeration of bars, restaurants, hotels, and grungy music venues is where extremely famous people come to live and other famous people come to die.
 Frankly put, it’s a complete sh*show.

-Sometimes you just have to say “f*ck it”, take that Fireball shot, and ride the bull till dawn.
-We love Saddle Ranch with every fiber of our heart because it knows exactly what it is - a rowdy, throw down of the kitschiest country variety.
-You’re going to make out with someone with a Monster energy drink tattoo and they’re going to ask for a ride to Pomona in the morning.
-But you’re not even mad, because it’s exactly what you signed up for.
-Party on, lovers.
+Sometimes you just have to say “f*ck it,” go to Saddle Ranch, take a Fireball shot, and ride the bull till dawn.
+We love Saddle Ranch because it knows exactly what it is - a ridiculous disaster of a bar that’s as rowdy as it is cheesy.
+You’re going to make out with someone with a Monster energy drink tattoo and they’re going to ask for a ride to their parents’ house in the morning, but you’re not even mad.
+It’s exactly what you signed up for.

-Let’s not forget Sunset was once home to the most important music scene in the country.
-While those days are behind us now, the holy trinity of The Whiskey, The Roxy, and The Viper remain, each with their own long and extremely infamous history.
-But when it comes to present day, The Roxy remains the best place to get whiskey-hammered and listen to live music.
+Let’s not forget that Sunset was once home to the most important music scene in the country.
+While those days are behind us now, the holy trinity of The Whiskey, The Roxy, and The Viper remain, each with their own long and extremely infamous histories.
+The Roxy remains the best place to get whiskey-hammered and listen to live music.
 Nobody has a more consistent lineup and better sound than this enduring icon.

-Just when you think you’ve got The Strip figured out, Rock N’ Reilly’s delivers the somehow always fun Irish pub vibes and saves your night.
-This is where you go when you’re completely done waiting in line at Skybar and some Euro-bro just asked you how much an Uber is to The Bellagio.
-Time for some whiskey shots, fish and chips, and a little back patio that gets wild in a hurry.
+Just when you reach that point where you can’t take another second on The Strip, Rock N’ Reilly’s saves the night.
+This is where you go when you’re completely done waiting in line at Skybar, and some Euro-bro just asked you if he can walk to the Bellagio from here.
+Time for some whiskey shots, fish and chips, and a narrow back patio that gets wild in a hurry.

-The tiny taco spot right at the start of The Strip is a chain these days, but its OG Weho location has four letters that the other locations do not: BYOB.
-In a city that will do anything in its power to stop you from bringing your own booze, Pinches welcomes it with open arms.
-Combine that with a relaxed vibes and tacos that are always better than you remember them being, your Sunset Strip jumping off point has been found.
+Pinche’s is a chain these days, but the tiny OG Weho location has four letters that the other locations do not: BYOB.
+In a city that will do anything in its power to stop you from bringing your own booze, Pinche’s welcomes it with open arms.
+Combine that with a relaxed, bright space and tacos that are always better than you remember them being, your Sunset Strip jumping off point has been found.